Cannabis / Marijuana

 Cannabis resin and plant parts, (particularly the unfertilised female flower ‘buds’) contain delta-9-tetrahydrocannabinol (THC), cannabidiol (CBD), and other related drug chemicals.

-What are the different forms of cannabis?
+What are the different forms of cannabis, and how is it used?

 Hash / cannabis resin